 Fans of the grassroots movement say that because there is a mix of digital-savvy experts, geeks and complete beginners both attending and running sessions, the spirit of a CryptoParty is open and welcoming.
 It makes it easier to introduce novices to practical, useful knowledge that they can use in their everyday lives and approach complex topics they would never be able to grasp if reading about them online.

 The movement doesn't promise to teach you everything you need to know to protect yourself online but instead aims to break down the barriers to this knowledge.
 It aims to remove this fear many of us have about complicated technical and cryptic things and get people thinking about how they can educate themselves.
 CryptoParties are also social events where people from different backgrounds come together to learn from each other.

 As a movement, CryptoParty is a grassroots global endeavour that was first conceived back in the summer of 2012.
 A privacy advocate in Australia responded to the proposal of a two-year data retention law in the country, similar to what critics have dubbed the governments proposed snoopers charter in the UK.
 What started as a casual conversation with computer security experts on Twitter soon went viral, with more than a dozen self-organising groups setting up CryptoParties in countries worldwide within hours.

-There are several reasons why people want to attend CryptoParties, starting with rising concern over governments and security agencies using the law to spy on our communications and store our data.
+There are several reasons why people want to attend CryptoParties, starting with rising concern over governments and security agencies using the law to spy on our communications and encryption devices.
 This is usually in the name of national security, but critics are concerned that authorities will take advantage of the laws in order to spy on citizens.
 You may want to attend an event because of these fears or to feel more private while online.
 You may be a journalist or a lawyer and worry about confidential information falling into the wrong hands.
 Some people just want to educate themselves on digital security, like protecting their homes or personal property.